babakfp/babakfp.ir/src/content/docs/mdx-svelte/index.md

 ## When should I use this?

 This library is useful when you want to display markdown content on a web page.
+And it's also useful when you want to use Svelte code inside Markdown files.

 > [!IMPORTANT]
 > This library is built to be used in SvelteKit projects only!